 Wolf Point has some of the lowest housing prices in Montana if you chose to settle down.
 It also has the state’s fourth-best price-to-income ratio.
-If you’re unsure whether you want to have a mortgage, a one-bedroom apartment costs around $628 each month.
-To top it all off, the city is a great place to meet singles because it is one of the most affordable communities in the state.
+If you’re unsure whether you want to have a mortgage, a one-bedroom apartment costs around $687 each month.

 Outdoor recreation is immensely popular in Billings.
 Hikers and climbers flock to the Rimrocks, a natural wonder with stunning views of the city, while families flock to Lake Elmo State Park for swimming, boating, and fishing.
 With so many trails around, Billings also enjoys the title of Montana’s Trailhead.

 With a home market that varies in affordability and a median family income of $28,364, Billings has a lot to offer at a reasonable price.